yomguy/CNAQ/README.rst

 Installation
 ===============

+Windows ONLY now because of the ASIO technology, sorry.

 Uncompress the zip or the tarball in a given directory.

 License